Tuesday 26 February 2019

 "Surprised by Joy" by C S Lewis

-In the autobiography, the famous Christian writer explains how his upbringing led to his beliefs.
+In this autobiography, the famous Christian writer explains how his upbringing led to his beliefs.
 As with all his work, it is written in an amazingly simple style and is full of wonderful insights.
 Furthermore it is surprisingly, sometimes shockingly, honest.
 Although his description of his 'loss of chastity' at an early age (thirteen?) does not make it clear whether he lost his virginity in a physical sense as opposed to a spiritual one (the details are sufficiently imprecise), the descriptions of life at his public school leave little room to doubt that homosexuality was widely practised (though not, he says, by him).

 What emerges is a picture of an extraordinarily clever young man who is amazingly well-read.
 This picture accords with those given in the biographies I have read and reviewed in this blog: